Tails Don’t Lie

 Final Thoughts: Embrace Your Inner Animal

 Humans are undeniably unique.
 We’re creative, emotional, and endlessly complex.
-But sometimes, it’s worth stepping back and appreciating the simplicity of the animal kingdom.
+But sometimes, it’s worth stepping back and taking stock of how far we’ve come and narrow down our focus to a few important things.

 – 0 –